Finnish Bank Accounts, Charges & Interest

 The interest rates on your deposits will not excite you.
-While you can obtain better rates for long-term deposits, for example, the situation over the last few years has been a decline in interest rates:
+While you can obtain better rates for long-term deposits, for example, the situation over the last few years has been a steady decline in interest rates:

 The average interest rate on household deposits was 0.16% in June 2017 - a gradual slide from 2.20% in September 2011.

 Source: Bank of Finland

 Comprehensive figures on loans, deposits, housing loans, student loans and more are available at the Bank of Finland - the fourth oldest central bank in the world!